google/ExoPlayer/faqs.md

 [How do I get smooth animation/scrolling of video?]: #how-do-i-get-smooth-animationscrolling-of-video
 [Should I use SurfaceView or TextureView?]: #should-i-use-surfaceview-or-textureview
 [Does ExoPlayer support emulators?]: #does-exoplayer-support-emulators
+[What do "Player is accessed on the wrong thread" warnings mean?]: #what-do-player-is-accessed-on-the-wrong-thread-warnings-mean

 [Supported formats]: {{ site.baseurl }}/supported-formats.html
 [setPlaybackParameters]: {{ site.exo_sdk }}/Player.html#setPlaybackParameters-com.google.android.exoplayer2.PlaybackParameters-